MFarkha/my-nasa-mc-project/deployment-Azure-webapp/README.md

-## This directory contains scripts to deploy the app into Azure Web App Service
+## This directory contains instructions to deploy the app into Azure Web App Service

 1. Manual steps to deploy with Azure CLI
 - set the variables: